Next Event after the Messiah's Coming

 Witness of the Talmud

-1. The first verifies that the meeting recorded in John 11 was held shortly before Jesus' death.
+1. It is clear from John's Gospel that the meeting recorded in John 11 was in fact held shortly before Jesus' death.
 The Gospel writer states that the council met just before the Passover season (John 11:55).
-Later, he makes it clear that this was the Passover season when Jesus entered triumphantly into Jerusalem, only to be arrested and killed by the Jewish leaders (John 12:1, 12-13; 13:1-2; 18:1-14).
-As pointed out earlier, the date of the Crucifixion was April 3, 33.
-This date was almost six weeks, or exactly forty days, after February 22, 33.
+Later, he identifies this as the same Passover season when Jesus entered triumphantly into Jerusalem, only to be arrested and killed by the Jewish leaders (John 12:1, 12-13; 13:1-2; 18:1-14).

-2. The second piece of evidence verifies that the condemnation and death of Christ were in fact separated by forty days.
+2. A source outside the Bible indeed verifies that the indictment and death of Christ were separated by forty days.
 The Babylonian Talmud, produced in Babylon before AD 600, is a vast collection of rabbinical teachings and traditions that had been circulating orally for many centuries (6).
 Several traditions concern Jesus.
 One of the oldest of these, originating between AD 70 and 200 (7), declares,

 On the eve of Passover, Yeshu was hanged.
 For forty days before the execution took place, a herald went forth and cried, "He is going forth to be stoned because he has practiced sorcery and enticed Israel to apostasy.
 Any one who can say anything in his favour, let him come forward and plead on his behalf."
 But since nothing was brought forward in his favour he was hanged on the eve of Passover (8).